Th0masAndy/CCS26B-AE/claims/paper-comparison.md

 Configurations are matched exactly by mode, assumption, side, metric, dimension, threshold, and set size.
 Missing, unexpected, or duplicate configurations fail rather than silently changing the plotted data.
-Claim 2 `--light` selects only the 30 matching paper entries at `n=4096`.

 ## Runtime scope